 Most recently, in 2016, the Conservancy completed the restoration of the Ravine landscape and Loch watercourse in the North Woods.
 This major project included a complete reconstruction of paths and infrastructure, restoration of the historic watercourse (which had been degraded by erosion and sediment), the restoration and reconstruction of rustic bridges and stone steps, and revegetation of a landscape impacted by severe weather events.

-With the restoration of the Ravine landscape finished, the way was clear to reconnect the Loch watercourse to the Harlem Meer and repair the flow of pedestrian circulation, so the public is once again welcome to explore the picturesque landscape that runs through the North Woods down to West 100th Street—all this, while creating a vastly improved pool and rink to replace the deteriorated facility.
+With the restoration of the Ravine landscape finished, the way was clear to reconnect the Loch watercourse to the Harlem Meer and repair the flow of pedestrian circulation, so the public is once again welcome to explore the picturesque landscape that runs through the North Woods down to West 100th Street—all this, while creating a vastly improved rink and pool to replace the deteriorated facility.

 Project Schedule and Support